kanekarsanket/kanekarsanket.github.io/_pages/about.md

 various policies and programs.

 If you are interested in my work or would like to collaborate, please feel free to reach out to me.
-If its not updated My email – skanekar@alasu.edu
+My email address is skanekar@alasu.edu.